openhab/openhab-addons/.github/PULL_REQUEST_TEMPLATE.md

 - Did you provide a link to any prior discussion, e.g. an issue or community forum thread?
 - Did you describe new features for the end user?
 - Did you describe any noteworthy changes in usage for the end user?
-- Was the documentation updated accordingly, e.g. the addon README?
+- Was the documentation updated accordingly, e.g. the add-on README?
 - Does your contribution follow the coding guidelines: https://www.openhab.org/docs/developer/development/guidelines.html
 - Did you check for any (relevant) issues from the static code analysis: